 R is becoming an increasingly popular language for interactive geographic data and graph analysis thanks to robust and well-mantained packages like sf and igraph/tidygraph.

 Spatial networks, such as transport networks, river basins, power grids and geolocated social networks, have both a graph and a spatial nature that can be better understood and analysed when represented in a clear and consistent class system.

 At present, however, no mature, well tested and ‘tidy’ class exists for spatial network data, representing a gap in R’s spatial and network analysis ecosystems.

-For these reasons we invite you to join a hackathon on spatial networks on the 27th of May.
+For these reasons we invite you to join a hackathon on spatial networks on the date TBD.
 The hackathon is an official satellite event of the ERUM2020 conference, and it will be focussed on developing and testing of the new R package on spatial networks: sfnetworks.
 We recently released the version 0.2.0 “Neutor” of the package and you can read the first introductory vignette here.